My Path

 Denver Catalog

-SCM professionals operate in a dynamic environment often managing critical operations for their companies related to managing material, information, and cash flows through the global value chain.
+Students who successfully earn a CCD certificate in Supply Chain Management will have a comprehensive understanding of global supply chain management (SCM) along with the skills needed to apply SCM practices in business enterprises.
+SCM professionals operate in a dynamic environment often managing critical operations for their companies related to managing material, information and cash flows through the global value chain.
 Some activities for which SCM professionals are responsible include distribution, warehousing, purchasing, transportation, production operations, forecasting, trade compliance, and strategic sourcing.
 Students will demonstrate knowledge and skills adequate to assume entry-level SCM positions in a wide variety of industries.

 Leads to